nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-XXXX_Versions/GL-DPPD-XXXX.md

 # General processing overview with example commands

-> Exact processing commands for specific datasets are provided in the [GLDS_Processing_Scripts](../GLDS_Processing_Scripts) directory.
+> Exact processing commands for specific datasets that have been released are provided with their processed data in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
 >
-> All output files marked with a \# are published for each DNA Microarray processed dataset in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
+> All output files marked with a \# are published with the microarray processed data in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects).

 ---